Advanced software install#

 Link Dependencies:

-jbigkit jpeg lerc libwebp xz zlib zstd
+jbigkit jpeg lerc libwebp xz zlib-api zstd

 Run Dependencies: